alasca-association/tarook/docs/getting_started/introduction.rst

 yk8s - Introduction
 ===================

-This project uses Ansible to provide a customizable, highly available, scalable and flexible kubeadm-based k8s cluster installation and lifecycle-management on top of OpenStack or bare-metal.
+This project uses mostly Ansible to provide a customizable, highly available, scalable and flexible kubeadm-based k8s cluster installation and lifecycle-management on top of OpenStack or bare-metal.